joinpursuit/AC_4_Web/units/html/lessons/restful_api.md

 <details>
   <summary>How might a DELETE request look?
 Would it require a body?</summary>
   <strong>No.</strong> It would not need a body.
 Since it removes one entity from the database completely, the API will be set up in such a way that the endpoint tells the database to remove the item with that ID: <code>https://jsonplaceholder.typicode.com/posts/1</code>
  This endpoint tells us, the user, that blog post one lives at this route.
-If we send a GET request to this endpoint, we would expect to recieve that blog post.
+If we send a GET request to this endpoint, we would expect to receive that blog post.
 If we sent a PUT/PATCH request, we would expect to be able to update that post.
 And, now, if we send a DELETE request we would expect to remove that post.
   </details>

 Send a DELETE request to the URL.
 What is the return value?
 Why might this be?